indygreg/PyOxidizer/docs/config.rst

 ``PyOxidizer`` configuration files are composed of functions registered as named *targets*.
-You define a function that does something then register it was a target by calling the :ref:`config_register_target` global function provided by our Starlark dialect. e.g.:
+You define a function that does something then register it as a target by calling the :ref:`config_register_target` global function provided by our Starlark dialect. e.g.: